Short answer

 What if we have a watch we suspect is fake?

 Photograph it and ask.
 Some fakes are obvious; some are convincing.
-We see enough volume to spot most common reproductions.
+The known reproductions have documented tells, and we check for them.
 If in doubt, the photo step settles it without commitment.

 Related pages